Santaliii/StreamMonitor/README.md

 const INTERVAL_TIME_IN_MILLSECONDS = 300000 // 300000 = 5 Minutes
 ```

-5. Finally, in the cloned project folder, run the program as a permanent background service (using the forever npm package) by issuing the following commands:
+6. Finally, in the cloned project folder, run the program as a permanent background service (using the forever npm package) by issuing the following command:

-`` forever start streamWatcher.js `` - to start a permanent background process <br>
+`` npm run start-forever `` - to start a permanent background process <br>

 After that, you can close your dev environment while the process runs in the background permanently

 ## How to kill/view information about forever tasks

-To be able to view and manipulate forever processes from anywhere within your system using a CLI, you must install the package globally by executing the following command:

-`` npm install forever -g ``

-After which you can view currently running forever processes using:
+You can view currently running forever processes using:

 `` forever list ``